bazelbuild/rules_python/docs/_includes/py_console_script_binary.md

 #### Using a specific Python version

-A specific Python version can be forced by passing the desired python version, e.g. to force Python 3.9:
+A specific Python version can be forced by passing the desired Python version, e.g. to force Python 3.9:
 ```starlark
 load("@rules_python//python/entry_points:py_console_script_binary.bzl", "py_console_script_binary")